Monday, April 15, 2019

 1995 “Sound Project” for Aperto 95 (Stoppage, CCC, Tours, Villa Arson, Nice, Hotel Mama, Kunstraum, Vienna)

 For this project I gave each curator (Liam Gillick for the French exhibitions and Peter Friedl for the Vienna show) a list of common French and Austrian names and a set of instructions.
-They were asked to find native speakers and ask them to call each name a few times, as if they were trying to draw the attention of a friend in a crowded room.
-These voices were recorded on a CD which was then played in the gallery.
+They were asked to find native speakers who would call out each name a few times, as if they were trying to draw the attention of a friend in a crowded room.
+These loud calls were recorded on a CD which was then played in the gallery.

 1994 "Pat Groves", Galleria Emi Fontana, Milan